 Craig Kingsman writes about murders because committing them would be a real bummer for the victim.
 He discovered his joy of murder mysteries at a teen and always thought it would be fun to write them.
 His short story, “The Butler Did It”, a murder mystery that takes place in a butler school, was in the 2018 anthology “A Year of the Monkeys”.

 A long career in computer programming got in his way of writing fiction.
 But he did learn about murder by executing programs and killing bugs.
 He authored or co-authored two books and dozens of magazine articles that have been read by programmers all over the world.
 He’s also worked as a radio disk jockey and once worked for the circus.

-Craig is President of The Usual Suspects chapter of the League a Utah Writers, on the board of the Rocky Mountain Chapter of Mystery Writers of America and a member of Sisters in Crime.
+Craig is President of The Usual Suspects chapter of the League of Utah Writers, on the board of the Rocky Mountain Chapter of Mystery Writers of America, and a member of Sisters in Crime.
 He has presented at writer conferences and events.
-Craig lives in beautiful Wasatch mountains of Utah with his wife and award winning writer Laurie Heath.
+Craig lives in beautiful Wasatch mountains of Utah with his wife, award winning writer Laurie Heath.